dotDustin/OpenWeather-API-Swift/README.md

 _Weather Map_

-As of this update, to use the Current Weather view controller, you will need to uncomment the base url in OpenWeatherClient.Endpoints, that includes "/weather?" while the 5 day uses "/forecast?"
 To update the location, adjust the cityId variable in either the CurrentWeatherVC.swift file, or the FiveDayWeatherVC.swift file.
 Info available in the API docs linked above on how to use cityId, or city name to search for weather data.